 Places to visit in Dharamshala, a complete Dharamshala tourism guide

-A small and beautiful hill station Dharamshala, is one of the popular tourist place of Himachal Pradesh.
+A small and beautiful hill station Dharamshala is one of the popular tourist places of Himachal Pradesh.
 This Dharamshala tourism guide with information like places to visit in Dharamshala, nearby attractions, how to reach, things to do etc will help you to organize your trip.
 The beauty of this hill station is so enthralling that it is also known as ‘Scotland of India’.
 Located in the lap of Kangra valley, Dharamshala is situated at 1475 meters above the sea level.
 This place is majorly known for Tibetan settlement and the seat of 14th Dalai Lama.
-Dharamshala for its tibetan population and Dalai lama is internationally known as “little lhasa in India “.
+Dharamshala for its Tibetan population and the Dalai lama is internationally known as “little Lhasa in India “.
 The famous Dalai lama temple is also built here which is a major attraction of this place.
 Besides this Dharamshala is blessed with beautiful scenic beauty.
 A nearby snowline with end number of streams makes this hill station very attractive and special.
 The colorful temple and Gompas, which reflect the culture of Tibet, adds attraction for the visitor.
 The mountains enfold it from three sides while the valley stretches in front.
-Thick deaodar tree, clam environment, picturesque views and white mountains attract tourist to come and witness the beauty of nature.
+Thick deodar tree, calm environment, picturesque views and white mountains attract tourist to come and witness the beauty of nature.
 Dharamshala is broadly divided into two parts, Upper and Lower Dharamshala.
 Upper Dharamshala, also referred to as McLeodganj is the major tourist attraction, as it is more scenic and is home to the Dalai Lama and magnificent Buddhist hermitages.
 Lower Dharamshala, on the other hand, comprises the civic structures like educational institutions, offices, bus station and hospitals.

 Best time to visit Dharamshala